 Temperament and Personality

 It shouldn’t be a BIG surprise to learn that the Flat-Coated Retriever is an optimistic, cheerful, and good-humored dog.

 “Heck… aren’t most retrievers!”

-These guys are also super easy to train.
-Which is why these guys make such great family pets.
-You see, because these guys are naturally friendly and because they can be trained easily, they get along really well with just about everyone, especially kids of all ages.
+But beyond that, these guys are also super easy to train, which is why these guys make such great family pets.
+Because these guys are naturally friendly and can be trained easily, they get along well with everyone, especially kids of all ages.

 This is why…